 Just because you can't quit your full-time job, that doesn't mean you can't get started on a new career path.
 Being an independent insurance agent can be incredibly rewarding.
 You get to be your own boss and have your own company.
 If you stick with it and develop a decent client base, you'll also be building a book of referrals and renewals.
 If you want, you can eventually switch to being a successful full-time agent.

 If you need leads to get your insurance business off the ground, Nectar is here to help.
-Sign up for free and get started today.
+Sign up and get started today.

 This article reflects the features of Nectar as of the date of publication.
 Features are subject to change at any time.
 This article is meant for informational purposes only, it is not a guarantee that using Nectar will help you achieve specific business or financial results and is not intended to serve as the sole recommendation for any business financial decisions.